MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ## Full reference to another structured template

-You can include a reference to a another structured template as 1) a property in another structured template ot 2) as a reference in another simple or conditional response template.
+You can include a reference to a another structured template as a property in another structured template, or as  a reference in another simple or conditional response template

 Here's an example of full reference to another structured template: